nestjs-mod/nestjs-mod-contrib/libs/infrastructure/docker-compose/DOCKER_COMPOSE_MINIO_USE_IN_NEST_JS_MOD.md

-An example you can see the full example here https://github.com/nestjs-mod/nestjs-mod-contrib/tree/master/apps/example-cache-manager.
+An example of using Minio, you can see the full example here https://github.com/nestjs-mod/nestjs-mod-contrib/tree/master/apps/example-minio and frontend on Angular here https://github.com/nestjs-mod/nestjs-mod-contrib/tree/master/apps/example-minio-angular.

 ```typescript
 import {